 Salmon fishing began in a small way in 1943 at The 12 Mile Beach east of Hopetoun.
 Caught fish were taken north to a beautiful fresh water spot, Rock Pool, on the Jerdacuttup River where they were cleaned and processed.
 It was a small, basic plant in a corrugated iron shed established by Ted and Bill Young.
 Offal was thrown into the Jerdacuttup River to feed Mary Daniels' bream.

 A flourishing residential camp of families lived at the 12 Mile beach.
 They collected rainwater in tanks, grew vegetables and guess what?..... they lived on fish!
 Schools of fish were netted by night using ex-military camouflage nets.
 Initially fish were carried from the beach up the very steep sand dune, nine or ten at a time (weighing about 30 kg) in wheat bags.
-Eventually a neighbouring lady farmer loaned the fishers a horse to do the hard work.
+Eventually friendly neighbouring farmers Mary Daniels and Arthur Archer loaned the fishers horses to do the hard work.
 The concrete floor and a few artefacts remain at the site of the plant.

 In 1947 Hopetoun Fisheries Co-op was registered when fish were conveyed by truck into Hopetoun to a cannery set up on the former railway station site.
 From there the canned fish was transported to Perth.
 Dept of Fisheries records for 1948 show that a total of 182,660 fish were caught and processed during the May/November season.
 By this time there were 53 licensed fishers and 9 boats.
 At some stage railway lines were laid and the fish were winched up in wagons.